MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/agent/agent-oceh/oceh-create-record.md

 ## Create new record from the Customer Summary page

 In the customer summary page and on the customer and case form, you see an option to create a new record.
-When you select the add new option, corresponding form opens in a new tab.
-You can fill the details and save the record and the record is auto-linked to the conversation.
+When you select the add new option, a corresponding form opens in a new tab.
+You can fill in the details and save the record and the record is auto-linked to the conversation.

-To create a new record, follow the steps:
+To create a new record:

 1. Select one option in the Customer or Case section based on the record you want to create.
-After you select the option, a forms opens in a application tab panel.
+After you select the option, a form opens in an application tab panel.

     | Option | Section | Description |
     |---------------------|------------------------|------------------------------------------------|